openwdl/wdl/versions/1.1/SPEC.md

 When a JSON `array` is deserialized to WDL, each element of the array must be coercible to a common type.

-### Struct and Object

-`Struct`s and `Object`s are represented naturally in JSON using the `object` type.
-Each WDL `struct` or `Object` member value is serialized recursively into its JSON format.

-When a JSON `object` is deserialized, each value is deserialized to its most likely WDL type.
-The WDL `Object` may then be coerced to a `struct` type if necessary.

 ### Pair

 `Pair`s are not directly serializable to JSON, because there is no way to represent them unambiguously.
 Instead, a `Pair` must first be converted to a serializable type, such as using one of the following suggested methods.
 Attempting to serialize a `Pair` in an error.